explorer14/ModularMonolithPOC/README.md

 - `weather-modeling-flyway-migrations` - Applies WeatherModeling DB migrations
 - `weather-reporting-flyway-migrations` - Applies WeatherReporting DB migrations

+NOTE: The `databases` folder in the repo root contains the database creation scripts for WeatherReporting and WeatherModeling modules because these modules share the MySql database server but have their own MySql databases.
+The databases are provisioned when the database container bootstraps.
+Since only one folder can be mounted to docker-initdb.d folder, both database creation scripts have to be in one folder.
+Hence the `databases` folder in the root!

+The migrations are located in the individual module folders as you'd expect!

 ### Key Configuration

 - **API Port:** 1983